 Any further claims for damages of the provider remain unaffected.

 The term of the contract shall depend on the offer.

 Both parties reserve the right to terminate the contract for good cause if the legal requirements are met.
 An important reason for the Provider is especially given if the Customer is more than two months in arrears with the payment of a due remuneration despite a reminder.
 If the Customer is responsible for the reason for termination, the Customer is obliged to pay the Provider the agreed remuneration less any expenses saved by the Provider up to the date on which the contract would end at the earliest in the event of ordinary termination.

+Unless otherwise specified in the offer the regular notice period is 8 weeks to the end of the contract term.
+If the contract is not terminated by either party, it will be automatically renewed for the previous term.
 Declarations of termination must be in text form to be effective.
 Compliance with this form is a prerequisite for the effectiveness of the termination.
 Fax and e-mail do not meet the written form requirement.

 After termination of the contract, the Provider shall return to the Customer all documents and data carriers provided by the Customer and still in the possession of the Provider in connection with the present contract and shall make available to the Customer and delete the data stored by the Provider, as far as no storage obligations or rights exist.

 The parties are obliged to keep permanently secret, not to pass on to third parties, record or otherwise use all information about the respective other party which they have become aware of or become aware of in connection with this contract and which is marked as confidential or which is identifiable as business and trade secrets (hereinafter referred to as "confidential information") on the basis of other circumstances, unless the respective other party has expressly agreed to disclosure or use in writing or the information must be disclosed on the basis of law, court decision or an administrative decision.